 Bachelor's degrees are long since widely accepted by companies.
-The opportunity to write your Bachelor thesis at a company promises smooth transition into a professional career.
+The opportunity to write your bachelor thesis at a company promises smooth transition into a professional career.

-Most companies are satisfied with the level of competence of graduates with a Bachelor's degree; indeed, the prospects for career entry are particularly positive among computer scientists, engineers and natural scientists.
-This is confirmed by the study entitled "Mit dem Bachelor in den Beruf " ("Starting a career with a Bachelor's degree") conducted by the Stifterverband, the Cologne Institute for Economic Research, and the Higher Education Information System (HIS).
-"Experience has shown that most companies consider a Bachelor's degree to be a very good qualification," confirms Professor Jochen Hasenpath from Kiel University of Applied Sciences.
-The holder of a doctorate in engineering is responsible for the student advisory service for Bachelor's students in the Department of Mechanical Engineering, of whom around 95 per cent of every year group write their Bachelor thesis at a company.
+Most companies are satisfied with the level of competence of graduates with a bachelor's degree; indeed, the prospects for career entry are particularly positive among computer scientists, engineers and natural scientists.
+This is confirmed by the study entitled "Mit dem Bachelor in den Beruf " ("Starting a career with a bachelor's degree") conducted by the Stifterverband, the Cologne Institute for Economic Research, and the Higher Education Information System (HIS).
+"Experience has shown that most companies consider a bachelor's degree to be a very good qualification," confirms Professor Jochen Hasenpath from Kiel University of Applied Sciences.
+The holder of a doctorate in engineering is responsible for the student advisory service for bachelor's students in the Department of Mechanical Engineering, of whom around 95 per cent of every year group write their bachelor thesis at a company.

 Romina di Fiore, a Business Administration student at Rosenheim University of Applied Sciences, also chose to pursue this route.
 Although exempt from the practical semester due to a completed vocational training, she still opted to complete a practical in the field of university marketing at electronics company Rohde & Schwarz during her degree course.
 "The job description was so interesting, I simply had to apply," she says.
 With a study focus on human resources, industrial goods marketing and digital marketing, she fits in perfectly at the company - and this not only as a trainee.
-"I wanted to consider the conception of company career Facebook pages in my thesis," explains the 27-year-old, who wrote her Bachelor thesis in 2011.
+"I wanted to consider the conception of company career Facebook pages in my thesis," explains the 27-year-old, who wrote her bachelor thesis in 2011.
 "The issue had just surfaced back then, and was also discussed at great length internally at Rohde & Schwarz."
 Thus, she had found the practical basis for her thesis.
-The company subsequently set up its own career Facebook page based on the findings from her Bachelor thesis, and Romina di Fiore joined the company directly as a social media expert.
+The company subsequently set up its own career Facebook page based on the findings from her bachelor thesis, and Romina di Fiore joined the company directly as a social media expert.
 She describes her enthusiasm for the subject as the most important factor for success.
 "You should consider very carefully which topics you are really interested in, which area you wish to begin working in, and which companies fit with this," she advises.
 This increases the chances of being taken on by the company afterwards.
-Among her fellow students of whom around half wrote their Bachelor thesis at a company, di Fiore observed that career entry ultimately tended to be easier for those with extensive practical experience.
+Among her fellow students of whom around half wrote their bachelor thesis at a company, di Fiore observed that career entry ultimately tended to be easier for those with extensive practical experience.

 Finding a suitable company can be time-consuming.
 Daphne Menges estimates the time from preliminary contact to signing of a contract to be five months.
 "Those who only begin their search after completing their exams risk having a long time of waiting," warns the process engineering student.
-At the start of 2012, she contacted precious metals and technology company Heraeus about the possibility of writing her Bachelor thesis there.
+At the start of 2012, she contacted precious metals and technology company Heraeus about the possibility of writing her bachelor thesis there.
 She had previously come across a technology report from the company online that exactly matched her study focus.
-Six months later, she began a practical at the company, subsequently staying on to write her Bachelor thesis.
-For Simon Schweidler, the study regulations require a Bachelor thesis written at a company.
+Six months later, she began a practical at the company, subsequently staying on to write her bachelor thesis.
+For Simon Schweidler, the study regulations require a bachelor thesis written at a company.
 The chemical technology student at Darmstadt University of Applied Sciences decided on materials technology company, Umicore.
 A fellow student recommended the company to him, and this piqued Schweidler's interest.
 "At university, we only touched briefly on the subject of metals in inorganic chemistry," says the 25-year-old.
 "Going into this in greater depth during the cooperation with a company appealed to me."
-He successfully applied to write his Bachelor thesis at the company as well as to complete the preliminary practical required by his study regulations there.
+He successfully applied to write his bachelor thesis at the company as well as to complete the preliminary practical required by his study regulations there.
 A number of universities choose this route to extend the short processing time of an average of just 8 to 12 weeks.
-At Kiel University of Applied Sciences, the Bachelor thesis can also be combined with a practical.
+At Kiel University of Applied Sciences, the bachelor thesis can also be combined with a practical.
 "Otherwise there would not be sufficient time to delve into compelling issues with the company," explains Professor Hasenpath.
 "What's more, it often takes a few days to get organised, particularly at large companies.
 This is valuable time that students lose without this practical phase beforehand."

 The cooperation with companies is particularly smooth at universities of applied science with a practical emphasis.
 It is often beneficial for students to have one contact for the practical component and another for the theoretical one.
 However, conflicts of interest can arise if the university emphasises the need for an extensive theoretical component and the company primarily wishes to evaluate data.
 The nexus project of the German Rectors' Conference (HRK) recommends recording the expectations of all involved parties in writing beforehand.
 It must be clear to the company that they are supporting students in a piece of academic work within a clearly defined field.
 Many companies require students to sign a non-disclosure agreement confirming that the thesis will not be published (or only after the publication embargo has lapsed).
 "From a company perspective, entirely understandable," Hasenpath explains, though he regrets that these theses cannot be presented to other students as examples of good work.
 "I do not consider the publication embargo as a problem," says process engineer Menges.
-"After all, the outcomes of my Bachelor thesis were noted in my work reference, meaning future employers are able to gain a good impression of my capabilities."
-The young woman finds it important for students to network during their Bachelor thesis, to familiarise themselves with the company structures, and to take a practical approach to work.
+"After all, the outcomes of my bachelor thesis were noted in my work reference, meaning future employers are able to gain a good impression of my capabilities."
+The young woman finds it important for students to network during their bachelor thesis, to familiarise themselves with the company structures, and to take a practical approach to work.
 "Findings from my studies have already been implemented," the 27-year-old tells proudly.
 Despite the good prospects of direct career entry, she still opted to pursue a Master's degree.
-Like most other students, Menges, di Fiore and Schweidler receive financial support from the company while writing their Bachelor thesis.
+Like most other students, Menges, di Fiore and Schweidler receive financial support from the company while writing their bachelor thesis.
 With monthly pay totalling 700 to 900 Euros, the three are among the best paid.
-Each company has its own model for the remuneration of students writing their Bachelor thesis at the company.
+Each company has its own model for the remuneration of students writing their bachelor thesis at the company.
 It is an appealing aspect that means students do not need to worry about earning a living alongside their work.

-Writing the Bachelor thesis at a company can yield manifold benefits for all involved.
+Writing the bachelor thesis at a company can yield manifold benefits for all involved.
 Students are able to gain some preliminary practical experience whilst receiving support and networking, and companies can pass on tasks they do not have time for in day-to-day business.